 The Italian diaspora in the United States is one of the latter countries most prevalent and ubiquitous immigrant populations.
 It has spread throughout the country, with most urban centres claiming a large Italian population.
 Italian-American is very much a singular cultural identity of its own, with unique customs.
 Italian mass immigration occurred during the first two phases of Italian emigration, peaking around the late 19th Century/early 20th Century.
 New York City, a metropolis very much symbolic of the American Dream, was the most significant destination for Italian immigrants to the United States, with a ‘Little Italy’ neighbourhood quickly popping up in Lower Manhattan.
 Despite the implementation of restrictive immigration policies in the 1920’s, the Italian community of New York continued to grow and assimilate well into the city life, throughout the working and upper classes.
 Other cities with significant Italian populations include Philadelphia, Boston, Newark, Providence, Chicago, San Francisco and Los Angeles.
 While the Northeastern United States boasts the largest community, it is ubiquitous throughout the country and has left a massive cultural imprint.

-The Italian community of Argentina is equally massive albeit slightly well-known outside the country.
+The Italian community of Argentina is equally massive albeit lesser-known outside the country.
 Italian communities in Argentina date back to as early as the late 18th Century.
 It exploded, as was the case with all Italian immigration to the Americas at the turn of the 20th Century.
 Between 1880 and 1920 it is estimated that 2 million Italians settled in the country due to domestic discord at home.
 Buenos Aires, the country’s capital city, quickly became a major Italian hub, with a quarter of the population being of Italian birth by 1914.
 The population skewed heavily male and generally hailed from agricultural backgrounds.

 In the wake of the First World War, immigration halted, particularly as fascism took root and froze emigration.
 It was not until the aftermath of the Second World War when Italian immigration to Argentina began again in large numbers due to the devastation wrought upon the country.
 Due to the pre-existing community in Argentina, the country proved to be major draw for Italians looking for a new start abroad.
 It is believed that nearly 400,000 Italians arrived in Argentina in the decade after the war.
 Immigration to Argentina gradually lowered as Italy underwent a major economic revival in the 1950’s and 1960’s but the community remains intact today and a major part of the country’s multicultural identity.